AustinGil/presentations/make-div.md

 layout: statement
 ---

-# It's kind of a lot!
+# That was a lot!
-## But there's only one important thing to remember...
+## But there's only one thing you really need to remember...

 ---
 layout: statement